internetisaiah/taph/README.md

 chmod +x <path-to-taph>/taph.py
 ```

-You can pass one or more optional arguments to `./taph.py` in a single command.
+You can pass one or more optional arguments to `./taph.py` within a single command.
 For example:

 ```shell
 ./taph.py -b -m